-It happened to almost everyone, and if it has not happened to you yet, then counts yourself lucky.
-Whether it’s an important working document, a beloved photo album or your entire music collection, when you lose files on your computer, the question quickly becomes obvious: “Why do not you did not you save?
+It happened to almost everyone, and if it has not happened to you yet, then count yourself lucky.
+Whether it’s an important working document, a beloved photo album or your entire music collection, when you lose files on your computer, the question quickly becomes obvious: “Why do you not saved yourself?

 There are several causes of data loss.
-The most common are the physical failure of your PC, human error, theft or disasters such as floods, fires and falling coffee cups!
-It is also common for data to be saved in one place, such as “My Documents” on your PC’s hard drive.
-This means that if these data were to be changed or deleted accidentally, it would take a lot of time and money to restore them.
-An increasing number of computer viruses are also a risk to commercial information because once they have infected your machine.
-They often delete or corrupt your data.
-This is another reason why backing up your data is such an important thing to do.
+The frequent causes are the physical PC failure, human error, theft or disasters such as floods, fires and falling coffee cups!
+It is also usual to save the data in one place, such as “My Documents” on your PC’s hard drive.
+It refers to that if these data is modified or deleted accidentally, it would take a lot of time and money to restore them.
+An increasing number of virus attacks on a dedicated server is also a risk to commercial information because once they have infected your dedicated server; they often delete or corrupt your data.
+This is another reason why the backup hosting server is such an important thing.

 What Data Should We Backup?

-The choice of data to back up is a key element to ensure you have a copy of all your critical information.
+The choice of backup hosting to backup data for your dedicated server is a key element to ensure you have a copy of all your critical information.

-What would you need to keep working if your computer were to be stolen or damaged?
-Perhaps you would need your clients’ contact information, e-mail addresses, financial accounts and important documents.
+What would you need to keep working if your dedicated server has unauthorized access and caused loss of data?
+Perhaps you would need your client’s contact information, e-mail addresses, financial accounts and important documents.
 Consider how long it took you to gather all this information.
 What would you do if you could not access it again?
 These are things you should keep in mind when planning to backtrack.

 The Process for Backup the Dedicated Server Data

-A server is no different from any other computer file.
+A dedicated server is no different from any other computer.
 It contains large amounts of valuable data that once lost will not be recoverable if they were not previously saved.
-Although automatic backups must work efficiently on your server, manual checks also provide an extra level of security and should not be ignored.
-In the primary stage of the server execution, we need to set up the primary backup remote space on our dedicated server hosting.
-All the files will be stored in that folder whenever you are lost the data you recover from it.
+Although automatic backups must work efficiently on your dedicated server, manual checks also provide an extra level of security and should not be ignored.
+In the primary stage of the server execution, we need to set up the primary backup remote space on our backup hosting server.
+All the files will be stored in that folder whenever you lost the data you can recover from a backup hosting server.

 Losing your data is always frustrating and can often result in a lot of work, but an even worse prospect has to explain to someone that their data has been lost.
 If you are hosting sites for others or if you have other people’s information on your server then by not backing up, you play with their data as much as yours.
 Switching to a different server is not uncommon, and backing up your data makes migration a lot easier.
 If you need a new server, backing up your information can save you time and money.